GfSE/SAF-Cameo-Profile/README.md

 This repository provides the current release of the **SAF Profile** intended to be used with Cameo Systems Modeler 2024x refresh 1.
 Please see the model file itself for licensing terms.

-If you need help, have a question or for general discussion, please head over to the [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).
+If you need help, have a question or for general discussion, please visit [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).

 ## SAF Plugin (recommended)